 Colorado Rockies at Los Angeles Dodgers

-The Colorado Rockies and Los Angeles Dodgers meet in game one of a three game NL West division set in MLB action from Dodger Stadium on Monday.
+The Colorado Rockies and the Los Angeles Dodgers meet in game one of a three game NL West division set in MLB action from Dodger Stadium on Monday.

 The Colorado Rockies will look for a win to snap a six game losing streak after being swept for the second straight series, with a 6-2 loss to Pittsburgh in Sunday’s series finale giving Colorado their 10th loss in their last 11 games and 12th in their last 14 outings.
 Nolan Arenado had a solo home run while Tony Wolters added an RBI to round out Colorado’s scoring as a team in the loss.
 Ryan McMahon and Pat Valaika each added a base hit as the Rockies mustered up just four hits as a team in the losing effort.
 Jeff Hoffman took the loss, falling to 1-5 on the year after allowing two runs on nine hits over five innings of work.
 Peter Lambert will start game one and is 2-5 with a 6.63 ERA and 48 strikeouts this season.
 In his career, Lambert is 0-0 with a 7.45 ERA and 3 strikeouts against the Dodgers.